robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 By tag names
 ~~~~~~~~~~~~

-It is possible to include and exclude test cases by tag_ names with the
+It is possible to include, exclude and skip test cases by tag_ names with the
-:option:`--include (-i)` and :option:`--exclude (-e)` options, respectively.
+:option:`--include (-i)`, :option:`--exclude (-e)` and :option:`--skip (-S)`
-If the :option:`--include` option is used, only test cases having a matching
+options, respectively.
+If the :option:`--include` option is used, only test
-tag are selected, and with the :option:`--exclude` option test cases having a
+cases having a matching tag are selected.
+If the :option:`--exclude` is used,
-matching tag are not.
-If both are used, only tests with a tag
+test cases having a matching tag are not selected.
+If the :option:`--skip` is
+used, test cases having a matching tag are not selected.
+The :option:`--skip`
+works like the :option:`--exclude` but differs in that tests are shown in the
+statistics.
+If :option:`--include` and :option:`--exclude` are used, or if
+:option:`--include` and :option:`--exclude` and :option:`--skip` are used, then
-matching the former option, and not with a tag matching the latter,
+only tests with a tag matching the former option, and not with a tag matching
-are selected.
+the latter, are selected.

 ::

    --include example
    --exclude not_ready
+   --skip release_x
-   --include regression --exclude long_lasting
+   --include regression --exclude long_lasting --skip sanity

-Both :option:`--include` and :option:`--exclude` can be used several
+Options :option:`--include`, :option:`--exclude` and :option:`--skip` can be
-times to match multiple tags.
+used several times to match multiple tags.
 In that case a test is selected
 if it has a tag that matches any included tags, and also has no tag
 that matches any excluded tags.